 The baby’s heart is beating at a rate of anywhere from 117 to 157 beats per minute and if you are still trying to guess your baby’s gender, there’s an old wives tale that the heart rate is a predictor of that.

 Want to guess?
-Well, a fetal heart rate consistently over 140 beats per minutes it is a girl, if below 140 it is a boy.
+Well, according to hearsay, a fetal heart rate consistently over 140 beats per minute means that it is a girl, and if below 140 it is a boy.
 So now you know ;-)

-The pattern of hair on the scalp is forming and may be visible and although you can’t see them yet, there are tiny little toenails on those baby feet that kick you each day.
-You may need to even clip them shortly after birth if they are too long by that time.
+Although you can’t see them yet, there are tiny little toenails on those baby feet that kick you each day – whether you notice it yet or not.
+You may need to even cut them shortly after birth if they are too long by that time.